osiegmar/tabular-data-interchange-format/README.md

 ## Rationale

-With formats like XML, JSON, YAML, CBOR and many others, there seems to be no shortage for standardized, hierarchical data interchange and serialization formats.
+With formats like XML, JSON, YAML, CBOR and many others, there seems to be no shortage of standardized, hierarchical data interchange and serialization formats.

 For simple tabular data, however, there is no truly standardized format.
 There's CSV, for which [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180) describes an informative, non-normative and thus nonbinding specification.
-Because CSV has been used decades before RFC 4180 was published, many different interpretations and implementations exists.
+Because CSV has been used decades before RFC 4180 was published, many different interpretations and implementations exist.
 Even implementations that strictly follow RFC 4180 often behave differently in some aspects.
 This is because the specification offers many options and leaves room for interpretation.
 Those differences can lead to unexpected, yet incorrect results.
 This is a continuous source of frustration for developers and financial damage for organizations.